x86cpu/hubitat-abode/README.md

 * Standard [CHANGELOG](CHANGELOG.md) contains past change history
 * New features can be requested by supplying trace logs of the interesting traffic
+* Adding Smoke and Glass devices (need reliable way to cause an alarm on these for testing.)

 I'm open to adding new features, but lacking a lab full of Abode gear, I can't develop the features without seeing the interactions in detail.
 So features will only be added if you are willing to supply extensive trace logs from your setup so that I can see what your equipment says.